Hypnosis Session Prep: How to Get the Most From Your First Visit

 Your brain integrates best when rested.

 Get a good night’s sleep, avoid alcohol, and allow yourself time to wind down.
-Your body doesn’t need to be in peak performance, but it does need to be rested enough to focus and relax.
+Your body does not need to be in peak performance, but it does need to be rested enough to focus and relax.

 Eat something nourishing 1–2 hours before your session.

 However, avoid heavy or greasy meals right before the session, which can cause sluggishness.
-And don’t skip food entirely, as a blood sugar dip can make it harder to focus or feel safe while dropping into a trance.
+And do not skip food entirely, as a blood sugar dip can make it harder to focus or feel safe while dropping into a trance.

 Skip alcohol, recreational drugs, or excessive caffeine before your session.